The NSW Government is developing the NSW Housing Pattern Book to accelerate the delivery of low- and mid-rise housing.

 Where the designs come from

 The Government Architect NSW have engaged a diverse range of architects to design high-quality, innovative and affordable design patterns for the people of NSW.
-You can choose one the designs and have it built by your builder.
+You can choose one of the designs and have it built by your builder.

 Winning patterns from the Pattern Book Design Competition designed by local and international architects will be available to select and have built by your builder.